ORDER YOUR BIRTH CERTIFICATE ONLINE

 Legal Disclaimer: US Birth Certificates is a privately owned website that is not affiliated with, not owned or operated by any government agency.
 US Birth Certificates is an independent preparer that provides vital records application preparation assistance services.
 If you are looking for blank forms, you can get them for free at the relevant state office.

-Your birth certificate is one of the most important legal documents and should always be kept safe.
-It allows you to prove identity, age and American citizenship.
+Your birth certificate is one of the most important legal documents and should always be kept in a safe place.
+It allows you to prove identity, age and American citizenship**.
 For instance, it is especially useful to:

 Birth certificates and other official vital records in Washington (WA) are issued by the Washington State Department of Health, Center for Health Statistics.